Reiningecho90/Reiningecho90/README.md

 - Check out my GitHub Pages website for my free discord bot: https://reiningecho90.github.io/chances-discord-bot-public/
 - Currently learning Lua, Discord.py
 - I have school currently so activity is low for a while.
-- I like coding small things and automating my life.
+- I like coding small things and automating my life: https://github.com/Reiningecho90/personal-automation

 I'll be opening and closing some repos as I move onto different projects in the coding space, some of these projects are already open like my discord bot and a misc repo will be coming soon for a bunch of random projects.
 <!---